-Evening: Shabbat Service and dinner (included) with the Dublin Hebrew Congregation at the Terenure Synagogue.
+Evening: Shabbat Service and dinner (included) with some members of the Dublin Hebrew Congregation at the Terenure Synagogue.

 Morning free to rest, relax and/or explore Dublin on our own.
 Or, for those who prefer, a guided walking tour departing from our hotel.
 Our walk will include Dublin’s “Georgian Mile” and the Georgian squares of St. Stephen’s Green and Merrion Square.

 Afternoon, visit the nearby National Gallery of Ireland (which houses the national collection of Irish and European art) for a private guided tour.